Cognos Analytics: Dashboards or Reports?

 We just wanna offer up that, you know and there’s, there’s a lot here and you can see the waters can get, you know a little deep as our founder John Petersen likes to say and we can help you.

 Whether that’s leveraging one of our business intelligence experts, experts like Patrick on demand, let us know.
-Likewise, we can help you upgrade your system to take advantage of the latest and greatest, and with that, it’s worth noting that 11 O is going to be out of support fairly soon as originally released in November of 2018.
-So, if you’re still on that version, might be a good idea to start planning for your next upgrade, especially given that the 1001 7 version is slated to be the final long term support LTS for the 11.1 build.
+Likewise, we can help you upgrade your system to take advantage of the latest and greatest, and with that, it’s worth noting that 11.1.0 is going to be out of support fairly soon as originally released in November of 2018.
+So, if you’re still on that version, might be a good idea to start planning for your next upgrade, especially given that the 11.1.7 version is slated to be the final long term support LTS for the 11.1 build.
 So, if you upgrade to that version, you’ll be supported for two plus years with hot fixes, tech support, et cetera, et cetera.
 So that’s probably a good one to target.
 And then, of course, I’d be remiss if I didn’t talk about our awesome training, many of our classes led by Patrick.
-Here on the, On our, on our call, we offer to authoring classes.
+We offer to authoring classes.
 Specifically a beginning authoring class.

 We offer a full spectrum of BI services, Everything from requirements gathering to building data lakes and data warehouses, to building the front end dashboards, reports, and visualizations.
 And everything in between, including project management, software and support for hybrid BI environments, whether that’s migrations, or security or performance optimizations.
 We do it all, again, focused solely around the area of BI.
 And we’re so confident in our team and the Senturus methodology that we back our projects with a 100% money back guarantee.
 That’s unique in the industry.